 If you decide to use a food sensitivity test, you will want one that captures ALL pathways (Type III and Type IV).

-Most popular tests today are based on IgG.
-But these identify only part of one type of pathway, so it will only identify some of your sensitive foods.
-Plus IgG itself can also be a marker of tolerance, which means foods your body is perfectly fine with may be flagged as reactive on a IgG-based test.
+Most popular tests today are based on IgG, but these identify only part of one type of pathway, so it will only identify some of your sensitivities.
+Plus, IgG itself can also be a marker of tolerance, which means that the foods your body is perfectly fine with could be flagged as reactive on a IgG-based test.

-This may be why food sensitivity testing gets a bad rep among some healthcare practitioners.
+This may be why food sensitivity testing gets a bad rap among some healthcare practitioners.
 Many are only aware of IgG tests and realize that they have some weaknesses.